dylan-lang/opendylan/documentation/getting-started/source/com-projects/index.rst

 including a *specification file* in the project.
 A specification file describes what type library to translate and in what way the translation will be used.
 Specification files have the extension .SPEC.
-You can find more details about specification files in section `See The type library tool and specification files <com-projects.htm#21058>`_.
+You can find more details about specification files in section `The type library tool and specification files`_.

 To make using the tool easier, the New Project wizard allows you to create a project containing a specification file.